dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 2. Output the octet string corresponding to the bit string b = (b_0, b_1, ..., b_(D\*n1\*n2 - 1)), as per XXXX.

-The function Unpack does the reverse of this process to transform an octet string to an n1 \* n2 matrix C with entries C_(i,j) in Z_q, converting the input to a bit string, and then extracting D-bit strings and storing each as matrix coefficients C_(i,j) for 0 <= i < n1 and 0 <= j < n2 (row-by-row from C_(0,0) to C_(n1-1,n2-1)).
+The function Unpack does the reverse of this process to transform an octet string o to an n1 \* n2 matrix C with entries C_(i,j) in Z_q, converting the input to a bit string, and then extracting D-bit strings and storing each as matrix coefficients C_(i,j) for 0 <= i < n1 and 0 <= j < n2 (row-by-row from C_(0,0) to C_(n1-1,n2-1)).
-The function Unpack is defined as follows:
+The function Unpack(o, n1, n2) is defined as follows:

-1. Convert the input octet string to a bit string b = (b_0, b_1, ..., b_(D\*n1\*n2 - 1)), as per XXXX.
+1. Convert the input octet string o to a bit string b = (b_0, b_1, ..., b_(D\*n1\*n2 - 1)), as per XXXX.

 2. For i = 0 to n1 - 1 do